iwashun22/crud-operator/README.md

    ```

 - ### `delete`
    Delete the object.
 This is similar to `update`.
-You can delete multiple items by filtering with required properties, when `strictMode = false`.
+You can delete multiple items by filtering with required properties, when `strictMode` is `false`.

    > **RETURN**